The last Monday of October is a public holiday in the Republic of Ireland. more

 Banks, post offices and many other businesses and organizations are closed in Ireland on St Patrick's Day.
 However, stores and pubs are generally open, although they may open later and close earlier than usual.
 Public transport service schedules vary depending on where one lives and intends to travel.
 There may be some local disruption to traffic because of the parades and large scale celebrations, particularly in Dublin.
-If March 17 falls on a Sunday, the public holiday is on Monday, March 18.

-St Patrick was born in 387 CE and grew up near the present day border between Scotland and England.
+Saint Patrick was born in 387 CE and grew up near the present day border between Scotland and England.
 He was taken to Ireland as a slave when he was 16.
 He fled back to Great Britain after six years before returning to Ireland as a missionary later in his life.
 He played an important role in converting Ireland's inhabitants to Christianity.
 According to legend, he drove all snakes from the island, although these "snakes" probably represent a particular group of pagans or druids.

 Many Christians believe that Patrick died on March 17 in the year 461 CE or 493 CE.
-He is buried under Down Cathedral in Downpatrick, County Down.
+He is buried below Down Cathedral in Downpatrick, County Down.
 He was never formally canonized but many Christian churches view him as a saint.
 St Patrick, St Brigid of Kildare and St Columba are Ireland's patron saints.

 The shamrock, the Republic of Ireland's flag, and the colors green, white and orange are St Patrick's Day symbols.
 The shamrock is the leaf of the clover plant and an Irish Catholic symbol of the Holy Trinity.
 It is also a symbol of Ireland and a registered trademark of the Republic of Ireland.
 The Republic of Ireland's flag is twice as wide as it is high and consists of three vertical bars colored green, white and orange.